1 Great Hour to 1 Great Day in Sausalito

 You’re visiting Sausalito and you want to make the most of every moment… and every dollar.
 We’ll be your local friends and show you around town.

 Most “Great Days” itineraries are written by authors who visit an area and then fly home to write about the most expensive places and the traditional “everybody goes there” spots.
-We’re locals, and we’re going to tell you about the places we like to go and where we take our friends.
+I’m an area native and a local, and I’m going to tell you about the places we like to go and where we take our friends.

 We’ll offer choices for different tastes and moods